What you should know about high-risk pregnancies

 With careful monitoring and management throughout your high-risk pregnancy, you can deliver a healthy baby.
 We work closely with high-risk maternal fetal medicine specialists and obstetrics specialists when necessary.

-For more information regarding high-risk pregnancies, call ObGyn of East Brunswick at 732.254.1500 in East Brunswick or in Manalapan at 732.780.6970.
-For your convenience, you can also use our online form to schedule your appointment.
-Our obstetrics patients visit us from New Brunswick, Old Bridge, Monroe and East Brunswick in Middlesex County and Manalapan in Monmouth County, NJ.
+For more information regarding high-risk pregnancies, call ObGyn of East Brunswick at 732.254.1500 in East Brunswick or in Piscataway at 732.943.9160 For your convenience, you can also use our online form to schedule your appointment.
+Our obstetrics patients visit us from New Brunswick, Old Bridge, Monroe and East Brunswick in Middlesex County.